indexdata/localindices/doc/dev-notes.md

   database is created, but it is empty of transformation steps and pipelines, so jobs can't be created.

-* `transformations.sql` (at the top level, not within the `sql` directory) _might_ provide the necessary data, but its location is suspicious, and we don't have time for guesswork.

-This is why, at present, we are using a dump from the live Harvester on katsu.
-John created this a few days before 2 May 2016.
+* `sql/schema.v2.8.sql-with-sample-data` contains the DDL to create the database and enough sample data to build a working dev system with a single test job.

 *For more information, see sql/README*